neurologic/Neurophysiology-Lab/modules/human-bci-music/Lab-Manual_human-bci-music.md

 ## III.
 Fatigue

-1. Hook up your EMG patch electrodes to your bicep.
+1. Hook up two EMG measurement electrodes to your bicep.
+Use the EMG reference electrode on the back of your palm from Parts I and II.
 2. Stand with your back to a wall to control your posture and arm position.
 3. Place a weight in your hand and hold it for as long as you can, with your elbow at a 90 degree angle (If your wrist gets fatigued before your bicept, you can hang the weight from your forearm).
 	> This is called an "isometric" contraction since your muscles are working, but your joints are not moving.
 	> Choose a weight load that you are comfortable maintaining between 15-120 seconds before load fatigue is too high.
 Keep the muscle active for as long as you can, even as you feel yourselves getting "weaker."

 Record your EMG during this task.